-- Place the patient in a correct position to maintain the airway. - Open pneumothorax: cover wound with an occlusive dressing, tape down three sides. - Tension pneumothorax: - Lift one side of any occlusive dressing. - o Use caution not to confuse right mainstem intubation for a pneumothorax. - o Perform needle decompression. - If patient in arrest has potential chest trauma, perform bilateral relief of tension pneumothorax. - Flail chest: immobilize with a bulky dressing or towels taped to the chest. - Contact Medical Control and advise of patient condition with MIVT, ETA, and GCS components. - For pregnant patient in arrest consider need for manual uterine displacement and perform chest compressions slightly higher on the sternum than normal.
+- Place the patient in a correct position to maintain the airway. - Open pneumothorax: cover wound with an occlusive dressing, tape down three sides. - Tension pneumothorax: - Lift one side of any occlusive dressing. - Use caution not to confuse right mainstem intubation for a pneumothorax. - Perform needle decompression. - If patient in arrest has potential chest trauma, perform bilateral relief of tension pneumothorax. - Flail chest: stabilize immediately with a gloved hand, then immobilize with a bulky dressing or towels taped to the chest, apply positive pressure ventilation. - Contact Medical Control and advise of patient condition with MIVT, ETA, and GCS components. - For pregnant patient in arrest consider need for manual uterine displacement and perform chest compressions slightly higher on the sternum than normal.